Layr-Labs/hokulea/crates/registry/README.md

 - ✅ **Use this registry** if you deploy your own CertVerifier/router contracts
 - ❌ **Use `CanoeVerifierAddressFetcherDeployedByEigenLabs`** if you use EigenLabs-deployed routers

+Alternatively, if you deploy your own CertVerifier/router contracts and prefer to maintain your own implementation, you can implement the `CanoeVerifierAddressFetcher` trait directly without using this registry.

 Supported L1 chains: Mainnet (1), Sepolia (11155111)

 ## Contributing Your Router Address